General Information

 Dr. Wilitza Martínez, Associate Director

-Dr. Jessica Rodríguez-Torres, Academic Clinical Coordinator
+Dr. Jessica Rodríguez-Torres, Director of Clinical Education

 Dr. Cynthia Cruz – Gómez